Heritage & Planning Issues

 Some sites are also on the Victorian Heritage Register.

-- Johnston St Local Area Plan (Amendment C220, C237) a framework for the area, including development in riverside Trenerry Crescent
+- Johnston St Local Area Plan (Amendment C220) a framework for the area, including development in riverside Trenerry Crescent, was approved in 2019.

 - 247-259 Johnston St (St Crispin House).
-Proposed 15 storey development.
-Under construction. all but the facade has been demolished.
+Proposed 15, then 13 storey development.
+Council approved 11 storeys plus three basement levels.
+To VCAT 2017, 12 storeys approved.
+Under construction 2019-20.
+All but the facade was demolished.
+Building completed.

 - 647-649 Victoria St. Proposed 10 storey development on Yarra bank next to Walmer St footbridge.
 Accepted by VCAT.

 - 10-16 Trenerry Crescent (former Yarra Falls Mills).
 VCAT 1999, 2010, 2012.
 Multi storey residential development on the banks of the Yarra.
 Building completed.

 - 80-110 Trenerry Crescent (former Yarra Falls Mills).
 VCAT 1999.
 Yarra granted a permit for 7-9 storey buildings on river bank 2009.
 Buildings completed.

 - 112-142 Trenerry Crescent (Amendment C219) former Austral Silk and Cotton Mill

 - 18-62 Trenerry Crescent (Amendment C218) former William Saunders Malt Extract factory

 Both the above amendments involve plans for large developments on the Yarra River bank.